Introduction and Notes

 https://www.myheritage.com/site-family-tree-390158672/lobban?familyTreeID=22 (212 public people)

 This small tree traces some descendants of William Loban (b.
 1730, Inverness-shire) m.
 Katherine Shaw into the early 20th Century.
 The most recent of them, Alexander Loban (b.
 1825, Daviot) and his sister, Isabella Loban (b.
 1829, Daviot), are recorded in the 1881 Census as retired prison governor and prison matron, respectively, living at Governors House, Kilmallie, Fort William, Argyll.
-Neither married.
+Neither married, so that line seems to have ended.

 https://www.myheritage.com/site-family-tree-390158672/lobban?familyTreeID=24 (318 public people)